lrovira/Election_Analysis/README.md

 5. Determine the winner of the election based on popular vote.

 ## Resources
--Data Source: election_results.csv
+- Data Source: Election_results.csv

--Software: Python 3.6.1, Visual Studio Code, 1.38.1.
+- Software: Python 3.6.1, Visual Studio Code, 1.38.1

 ## Summary
 The analysis of the election show that:
--There were "x" vote cast in the election.
+- There were "x" votes cast in the election
--The candidates were:
+- The candidates were:
    - Candidate 1
    - Candidate 2
    - Candidate 3
--The candidate results were:
--The candidate results were:
+- The candidate results were:
+   - Candidate 1 received "x%" of the vote and "y" number of votes.
+   - Candidate 2 received "x%" of the vote and "y" number of votes.
+   - Candidate 3 received "x%" of the vote and "y" number of votes.
+- The winneer of the election was:
+   - Candidate (1,2, or 3), who received "x%" of the vote and "y" number of votes

 ## Challenge Overview

 ## Challenge Summary